databrickslabs/cicd-templates/README.md

 Please see the legal agreement and understand that issues with the use of this code will not be answered or investigated by Databricks Support.

 ## Feedback
-Issues with the application?
+Issues with template?
 Found a bug?
 Have a great idea for an addition?
 Feel free to file an issue.

 ## Contributing
 Have a great idea that you want to add?
 Fork the repo and submit a PR!